 GeneCards Summary for VHL Gene

-VHL (Von Hippel-Lindau Tumor Suppressor, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with VHL include renal cell carcinoma and chuvash erythrocytosis.
-Among its related pathways are Immune System and Pathways in cancer.
+VHL (Von Hippel-Lindau Tumor Suppressor) is a Protein Coding gene.
+Diseases associated with VHL include von hippel-lindau syndrome and erythrocytosis, familial, 2.
+Among its related pathways are Immune System and Cellular Senescence.
 GO annotations related to this gene include enzyme binding and ubiquitin-protein transferase activity.
 An important paralog of this gene is VHLL.

 UniProtKB/Swiss-Prot for VHL Gene

 Involved in the ubiquitination and subsequent proteasomal degradation via the von Hippel-Lindau ubiquitination complex.
 Seems to act as a target recruitment subunit in the E3 ubiquitin ligase complex and recruits hydroxylated hypoxia-inducible factor (HIF) under normoxic conditions.
 Involved in transcriptional repression through interaction with HIF1A, HIF1AN and histone deacetylases.
 Ubiquitinates, in an oxygen-responsive manner, ADRB2.